klintkanopka/lecture-slides/slides/statcomp-lect-05/pages/02-permutation-tests.md

 - Called the "greatest statistician of all time"
 - Noted eugenicist
-- Though Bristol's claim was nuts, so devised an experiment to test her tea-tasting ability
+- Thought Bristol's claim was nuts, so devised an experiment to test her tea-tasting ability

 </v-clicks>